AlexanderFabisch/gmr/paper/paper.md

 * unscented transform [@Uhlmann1995] to estimate the effect of a nonlinear function on a Gaussian distribution

+Multimodal regression and Gaussian mixture regression has been used mostly by the robotics community.
+For example, inverse problems such as inverse kinematics cannot be easily modeled with standard regression approaches.
+Furthermore, Gaussian mixture regression is the basis of many programming by demonstration approaches [@Billard2008].

 # Background

 Gaussian mixture regression via EM has been proposed first by @Ghahramani1994.